flynn/flynn/docs/content/installation/manual.md

 *Note: You only need to run this on a single node in the cluster.
 It will schedule jobs on nodes across the cluster as required.*

-The Layer 1 bootstrapper will get all necessary services running using the Layer 0 API.
+The bootstrapper will get all of necessary services running within Flynn.
 The final log line will contain configuration that may be used with the [command-line interface](/docs/cli).

-If you try these instructions and run into issues, please open an issue or pull request.
+If run into a problem while following these instructions, ensure that network traffic is flowing unimpeded through the `flannel.1`, `flynnbr0`, and `veth*` network interfaces and then open a GitHub issue describing the problem.

-Now you have Flynn installed and running, head over to the [Flynn Basics](/docs/basics) page for a tutorial on deploying an application to Flynn.
+Now that you have Flynn installed and running, head over to the [Flynn Basics](/docs/basics) page for a tutorial on deploying an application to Flynn.

 ## Release Mailing List